danielpeter/specfem3d/14_post_processing.md

 ### Script `rotate.pl`

 The original data and synthetics have three components: vertical (BHZ resp.
 BXZ), north (BHN resp.
 BXN) and east (BHE resp.
 BXE).
 However, for most seismology applications, transverse and radial components are also desirable.
-Therefore, we need to rotate the horizontal components of both the data and the synthetics to the transverse and radial direction, and `rotate.pl`<span> can be used to accomplish this:</span>
+Therefore, we need to rotate the horizontal components of both the data and the synthetics to the transverse and radial direction, and `rotate.pl` can be used to accomplish this:

     rotate.pl -l 0 -L 180 -d DATA/*.BHE.SAC.bp
     rotate.pl -l 0 -L 180 SEM/*.BXE.semd.sac.bp